-Recommendation: It is recommended that the State Board give notice of its intent to replace Chapter 14.
+Recommendation: It is recommended that the State Board amend Chapter rules published in the Notice.

-Background: Executive Order 10 review.
-The Department deleted restrictive terms that do not add value and deleted language where a statutory cross reference would suffice.
+Background: This rulemaking implements Executive Order 10 review.

+It removes restrictive terms that do not add value and removes language where a statutory cross-reference would suffice.
+No public comment was received.
+No one attended either of the hearings.
+Aside from adding in required effective dates, the rules are identical to the